Survey analysis: “Have you played Tangaria?”

 First, I want to fully reconstruct the timeline of events.
 After I published my post, a month had passed.
 My ban in Godville actually ended as well.
 I logged into the game and put a link to my post in my Annals.
 Also put it on my personal wiki page.
 My account was almost immediately banned again for this.

-I kept coming back to that situation periodically in my mind the whole time.
+I kept coming back to that situation periodically in my mind.
 It was weighing on me somewhat.
 Not often, but sometimes this “residue” was an unpleasant reminder.
 I guess it is called “conscience”?

 Continue reading